-The World Health Authority estimates that nearly 10 percent of the earth’s population have diabetes and 2 million people die each year from this disease.
-Every day more people are diagnosed with the disease but it doesn’t have to be this way.
-We explore how Ramadan can reduce YOUR risk of developing diabetes.
+The World Health Organization estimates that nearly 10 percent of the earth’s population have diabetes; 2 million people die each year from this disease.
+Every day more people are diagnosed with diabetes, but it doesn’t have to be this way.
+We explore how Ramadan can reduce your risk of developing diabetes.

 What Is Diabetes?